-FVRT (Face Recognition Vendor Test) has founded the error rate of 0.1% in algorithm reading of facial recognition after matching it with high-quality mug shots to 9.3%.
+FVRT (Face Recognition Vendor Test) has found an error rate of 0.1% in algorithm reading of facial recognition after matching it with high-quality mug shots to 9.3%.
 It usually happens when the subject is not looking directly at the camera or is obscured by any other entity or shadow.

-The quality may get affected by other factors, such as aging.
-Aging can increase error rates due to changes in the face of an object over time.
+The quality may get affected by other factors, such as ageing.
+Ageing can increase error rates due to changes in the face of an object over time.
 It can take more time than usual.

 According to FRVT of NIST, the middle-tier algorithms can increase error rates by 10 when they try to match photos taken after 18 years.